MicrosoftDocs/CortanaSkillsKit/docs/skills/configure-connected-account.md

 Next, you need to update the Cortana channel configuration settings for your skill.
 For information about configuring the channel, see the [Add your bot to the Cortana Channel](https://docs.microsoft.com/azure/bot-service/bot-service-channel-connect-cortana?view=azure-bot-service-3.0).
 One of the channel configuration options is to specify a connected account.
 The following steps walk you through the process of adding a connected account.

 1. Under the **Manage user identity through connected services** section, set the 'Cortana should manage my user's identity` option to on.
-1. Fill in the form.
+1. Fill in the form, as described in the following table.

 | Item | Description  |
 |------|--------------|